 Frequently Asked Questions

-How should I prepare for a body composition test using bioelectrical impedance?
+How should I prepare before getting a body composition test?

 Does what I eat before a body composition test affect the results?

-Why do body composition measurements sometimes vary between appointments?
+Why do my body composition results vary between tests?

-Variations often result from inconsistent preparation rather than actual body composition changes.
-Differences in fasting duration, exercise timing, hydration, and even the time of day can temporarily affect bioelectrical impedance measurements.
-Following standardized protocols reduces these variations.
+Variations often result from inconsistent pre-test preparation rather than actual body changes.
+Factors like recent meals, exercise, hydration, and time of day all influence measurements.
+Using standardized preparation protocols before each test makes results more reliable and comparable.

-How often should I get my body composition measured?
+How often should I get body composition testing?

 Want to Apply This Research?